Workers’ Compensation Law Firm In Youngstown, Ohio

-At Heller, Maas, Moro & Magill, Co., LPA, our experienced Ohio personal injury attorneys helps injured workers in Youngstown seek the workers’ compensation they deserve.
+At Heller, Maas, Moro & Magill Co., LPA, our experienced Ohio personal injury attorneys help injured workers in Youngstown seek the workers’ compensation they deserve.
 We know the Ohio workers’ compensation system.
 We can make it work for you.
 We are experienced workers comp attorneys.

 If you have been injured in an accident while on the job in Youngstown, or have come down with a debilitating illness because of your workplace environment or exposure, you undoubtedly qualify for workers’ compensation benefits.

 However, the system places several obstacles between you and a benefit payment.
 The first is a strict deadline for filing a workers’ compensation claim.

 Heller, Maas, Moro & Magill Co., LPA, can compile, file and defend your workers’ compensation claim in Youngstown, but it is highly beneficial to you to start work as soon as possible.
 If you need compensation for a workplace injury in Youngstown, we want you to have it — all of it.

 - 1 Workers Compensation Attorneys in Youngstown, Ohio

 - 2 We are Expert Youngstown Workers’ Compensation Attorneys

 - 3 How Long Do You Have to File a Workers’ Comp Claim in Youngstown?

 - 4 Do You Qualify for Ohio Workers’ Compensation Benefits?

 - 5 What Benefits Are Available for Injured Workers in Youngstown, OH?